TheTechAngle/TheTechAngle.github.io/AWS/_posts/EC2.md

 #### d) Key Pairs
 You’ll need to generate a key pair, save the public key to your EC2 server, and save its private half to your local machine.

+### 6.5) Cloudwatch vs CloudTrail;

+* Monitors performance, 5 mins by default, can have 1 min granularity
+* CPU, Network, Disk, Status check
+* Can have alarms
+* CloudTrail is more of a cctv, recording api calls and console actions.

 ### 7) Other EC2-Related Services